 Secondly, He possessed transcendence.
 Jesus was human but He was not just human.
 And His transcendence is indicated in verse 51 in a quite interesting passage.
 "And He said to him," still talking to Nathanael who was indicating his belief, of course, Jesus says you're going to see greater things than these.
 "Truly, truly I say to you, you shall see the heavens open and the angels of God ascending and descending on the Son of Man."

 Heaven is opened.
 Heaven is near to us.
 Heaven is as accessible to us as a prayer, isn't it?
-In fact, it's even more accessible than that when you realize heaven is open and God has come down and dwells in us.
-God is ours and we are His, that's why I love that hymn, "I am His and He is mine."
+In fact, it's even more accessible than that when you realize heaven has opened and God has come down and dwells in us.
+God is ours and we are His.
+That's why I love that hymn, "I am His and He is mine."
 The holy angels are His, the holy angels are ours.
 The ladder from earth to heaven is the Son of Man and He gives us access and communion and fellowship.
 This is transcendence.

-It was important though because it was at the wedding that Jesus did His first miracle.
-The first miracle of His entire life, and I think it's very important for us to recognize that this was His first miracle.
+It was important though because it was at the wedding that Jesus did His first miracle, the first miracle of His entire life, and I think it's very important for us to recognize that this was His first miracle.
 Verse 11, "This beginning of His signs Jesus did in Cana of Galilee."
-So if anybody tells you that He was doing miracles as a little boy or in the 30 years of His obscure ministry in Galilee, it is not so.
+So if anybody tells you that He was doing miracles as a little boy or in the thirty years of His obscure ministry in Galilee, it is not so.

 So, they went to the wedding, Jesus also being invited and His disciples along with Him.
 They were people from that same area and perhaps knew the family also.

 So she says, "They have no wine."
 Jesus said to her, and this is quite interesting, "Woman, what do I have to do with you?"
-Boy, that was a sting.
-Jesus had to say it because Mary had to know it that there was no longer this mother/child relationship, there was no longer this mother/son relationship.
+Boy!
+That was a sting.
+Jesus had to say it because Mary had to know it that there...
+There was no longer this mother-child relationship.
+There was no longer this mother-son relationship.
 He had now gone through His baptism.
 He had now been set apart for His ministry.
-That which was anticipated when He said at the age of twelve "I have to be in My Father's house, doing My Father's business" had now come to full fruition and Mary laid no claims on Him whatsoever because He was now fully under the control of the sovereign God His Father, and the power of the Holy Spirit.
+That which was anticipated when He said at the age of twelve, "I have to be in My Father's house, doing My Father's business" had now come to full fruition and Mary laid no claims on Him whatsoever because He was now fully under the control of the sovereign God His Father, and the power of the Holy Spirit.
 Mary didn't play into that and she needed to know that from now on she had to see Him fully not as her son, but as her Savior.
 This is not a term of unkindness, but it is a term of distance.
-He is separating her by saying, "Woman, what do I have to do with you, my hour has not yet come?"
-I am on a divine timetable, I am under the sovereign control of God, My Father.
+He is separating her by saying, "Woman, what do I have to do with you?
+My hour has not yet come."
+I am on a divine timetable.
+I am under the sovereign control of God, My Father.

 But she knew His heart.
-"She said to the servant, 'Whatever He says to you, do it.'"
+"She said to the servants, 'Whatever He says to you do it.'"
 Now I don't know that she knew what He would do, but as I said, He would have been the greatest problem solver anybody ever knew.
-"Now there were six stone water pots set there for the Jewish custom of purification containing 20 or 30 gallons each."
-These would be stone because stone doesn't absorb the liquid like clay does, so they would be able to store water in those things and water storage obviously was very important.
+"Now there were six stone water pots set there for the Jewish custom of purification containing twenty to thirty gallons each."
+These would be stone because stone doesn't absorb the liquid like clay does, so they would be...they would be able to store water in those things and water storage obviously was very important.
 This does indicate there was some large number of people in this family.
-It may have been a well-to-do family to have that much water stored there, 20 or 30 gallons times six.
+It may have been a well-to-do family to have that much water stored there, twenty or thirty gallons times six.

 "Jesus said to them, 'Fill the water pots with water,' and they filled them up to the brim."
-They did what Mary told them to do, she said do whatever He tells you.
-"And He said, 'Draw some out and take it to the head waiter," and they took it to him.
+They did what Mary told them to do.
+She said do whatever He tells you.
+"And He said to them, 'Draw some out and take it to the head waiter," and they took it to him.
 And when the head waiter tasted the water which had become wine."
 Now that's rather incidental, isn't it?
-I mean, wouldn't you have expected Jesus got up on the building and put His arms out and thunder and lightning came and He said, "WINE".
+I mean, wouldn't you have expected that Jesus got up on the building and put His arms out and thunder and lightning came and He said, "wine."
 No, there's absolutely no fanfare.
-This diminish His power at all, this didn't take some great exerted effort.
+This didn’t diminish His power at all.
+This didn't take some great exerted effort.
 He didn't grandstand.
 Just put the water in there and when they dipped it out, took it to the head waiter, it wasn't water, it was wine.
 He just created wine without a vine, without grapes, without ground, without sun He created wine.
 This is omnipotence at its rudimentary level.
 This is the power to create.
-This is not the power to move creation or adjust creation or control creation, this is the power to create something out of nothing.
+This is not the power to move creation or adjust creation or control creation; this is the power to create something out of nothing.
 This is God's creative power.

 Why does John tell this story?
 He tells the story because this is at the heart and soul of the character of Jesus.
 He is...He is omniscient.
 He knows the person's life that He's never met.
 He sees people that aren't visible to the naked eye.
 He is...He is also transcendent.
 He opens the way to heaven.
 And He is omnipotent to the point where He can create out of nothing.

-So this is a very brief visit.
-A few days with the disciples, three days later a wedding that lasts a week.
-A few days at Capernaum.
+So this is a very brief visit; a few days with the disciples, three days later a wedding that lasts a week, a few days in Capernaum.
 I mean, in total maybe three weeks and He's on His way, verse 13, the Passover is at hand and so He's down to Jerusalem.
 It says "went up" because it's up in terms of elevation, it's down in terms of direction, north from south.
 But they always refer to it as up in the Bible because Jerusalem is on a plateau.

 Here is righteous indignation.
 It is burning indignation.
-Jesus reacted.
-The Lord of love...yes.
-The Lord of grace...yes.
-But the God of holiness...yes.
+And Jesus reacted.
+The Lord of love, yes.
+The Lord of grace, yes.
+But the God of holiness, yes.
 And He will not talk about grace and He will not talk about love until He has shattered the complacency of sin and irreverence.

 That was an absolutely shocking statement.
-I mean, Nicodemus as THE teacher in Israel, as the definite article would indicate, would have assumed that he was so far along the line, you just need to add a few things to enter the Kingdom.
-Jesus said...forget it all, you have to be born all over again.
-You've got to die literally to everything you now believe and hold dear, your whole works-righteousness Pharisaic system you've got to put in the dumpster, as it were, go back and start all over again.
+I mean, Nicodemus as the teacher in Israel, as the definite article would indicate, would have assumed that he was so far along the line you just need to add a few things to enter the kingdom.
+Jesus said forget it all, you have to be born all over again.
+You've got to die literally to everything you now believe and hold dear.
+Your whole works-righteousness, Pharisaic system you've got to put in the dumpster, as it were, go back and start all over again.
 And Nicodemus, speaking to Jesus in these analogical terms and metaphorical terms acknowledges, "I think I'm too old to do that."
-Well, he wasn't because later on, you'll remember, he provided the tomb to bury Jesus in.
-And he later became a disciple of Jesus.
+Well, he wasn't because later on, you'll remember, he became a disciple of Jesus.

 So in divine majesty with one glorious stroke in the first ten verses of this chapter, Jesus brushed aside all sinners' refuge in religion, traditionalism, formalism, ceremonialism, legalism, ritualism, ecclesiasticism.
 He literally wiped it all out and pointed the barbed arrow of spiritual truth at the vital point of need, and that is that the heart had to be totally transformed.
 Jesus had great respect for the law.
 He had too much respect for the law to let any sinner think he could keep it so that he could please God.

 Then you can see the same thing even further down in this third chapter.
 We won't take the time to look at the detail.
 But go to the last verse of the third chapter.
 "He who believes in the Son has eternal life."
-That's it, he who believes in the Son has eternal life.
-"He who doesn't obey the Son” and belief obviously encompasses a response to obedience...will not see life but the wrath of God abides on him."
+That's it.
+He who believes in the Son has eternal life.
+"He who doesn't obey the Son” and belief obviously encompasses a response of obedience “will not see life but the wrath of God abides on him."
 That sums it up.
 You either believe and you're saved, you have eternal life or you don't believe and you're not and you have eternal wrath.
 That's it.

 First of all, she's a woman and in ancient Judaism that was...that was barely above an animal.
-Secondly, she is a Samaritan, the most hated and despised of all people on the planet by the Jews because they were half breeds, they were the product of Jews who desecrated their birthright by inner marrying with Gentiles and creating a half-breed race.
+Secondly, she is a Samaritan, the most hated and despised of all people on the planet by the Jews because they were half-breeds, they were the product of Jews who desecrated their birthright by inter-marrying with Gentiles and creating a half-breed race.
 A Gentile couldn't help that he was a Gentile, but a Jew could marry a Jew and perpetuate the race.
 And to not do that, to marry a Gentile in ancient Judaism, was the worst of all things.
 Nobody would even go through Samaria.
-Whenever they went through the south, Judea, to Galilee in the north, they went all around the area of Samaria because they didn't want any Samaritan dirt on their feet, they were such a cursed people.
-So it's a woman and it's a woman who is a Samaritan.
-Beyond that, it's a woman who is woman who is an evil, wicked, sinful woman sexually.
+Whenever they went through the south, Judea, to Galilee in the north, they went all around the area of Samaria because they didn't want any Samaritan dirt on their feet.
+They were such a cursed people.
+So it's a woman and it's a woman who’s a Samaritan.
+Beyond that, it's a woman who is a...woman who is an evil, wicked, sinful woman sexually.
 She's had five husbands and she's living in adultery at the present time.

 And then verse 43, "After the two days, He went forth from there into Galilee."
-Verse 45, "When He came to Galilee, the Galileans received Him...now listen to this...having seen all the things He did in Jerusalem at the feast, they themselves also went to the feast.
+Verse 45, "When He came to Galilee, the Galileans received Him (now listen to this) having seen all the things He did in Jerusalem at the feast, for they themselves also went to the feast.
 He came therefore again to Cana of Galilee where He had made the water wine."
 This is where He begins to inaugurate His Galilean ministry.

-The word "news" is pheme from which the English word "fame" comes.
-His fame was starting to go everywhere and His priority was to teach.
+The word "news" is phēmē from which the English word "fame" comes.
+His fame was starting to go everywhere.
+His priority was to teach.
 And so He began as Josephus tells us through those 240 towns and villages.
 And then Luke immediately tells us how the tide turns and that's for next time.